javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 Export and import directives have several syntax variants.

-In the previous chapter we saw a simple use, now let's explore more examples.
+In the previous article we saw a simple use, now let's explore more examples.

 ## Export before declarations